On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement: Acknowledgements

 \section{Acknowledgements}

 We thank Filiberto Ares, Johanna Erdmenger, Marius Gerbershagen, Sara Murciano, Ronny Thomale, and Konstantin Weisenberger for useful discussions.
 The work of all authors was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086—SFB 1170 \quotes{ToCoTronics} and through the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter – ct.qmat Project-ID 390858490—EXC 2147.
 S.Z. acknowledges financial support by the China Scholarship Council.
-Christian Northe furthermore acknowledges support from the Israel Science Foundation (grant No. 1417/21).
+The work of Giuseppe Di Giulio, Ren\'e Meyer and Christian Northe is supported by the Israel Science Foundation (grant No. 1417/21) and by the German Research Foundation through a German- Israeli Project Cooperation (DIP) grant “Holography and the Swampland”.